megaaa13/nix-dots/README.md

 Hey there !
 Here is my current NixOS configuration.
+It is SecureBoot ready, but will require a little by hand config to make it work.
+[Here](https://github.com/nix-community/lanzaboote/blob/master/docs/QUICK_START.md) are the steps.

 I'm totally new to nix, so it's far from perfect !